Eugenia, Ontario

 Eugenia is a small community in the municipality of Grey Highlands, Grey County, in Southwestern Ontario, Canada, located just north of the community of Flesherton.
-An unincorporated hamlet of Artemesia Township for most of its history, Eugenia was amalgamated into the Grey Highlands in 2001.
+An unincorporated hamlet of Artemesia Township for most of its history, Eugenia was amalgamated into Grey Highlands in 2001.
 Due to nearby Lake Eugenia, Eugenia Falls, the Bruce Trail and the ski resorts of the Beaver Valley, it has become a popular tourist and cottage destination.
 The nearby Eugenia Power Station has the highest head of water of any hydroelectric generator in Ontario, and has provided a significant amount of electricity to the provincial grid for a century.

 History

 The area was surveyed and opened to settlement in the 1850s.
 Both the local river and the valley into which the river plunged were named for the plentiful beaver in the area.
 The hamlet of Eugenia, named after Princess Eugénie, the wife of Napoleon III, was established near the 25 m waterfall.

 In 1852, prospectors were also attracted to the area by rumours of gold, but after a fair-sized gold rush, it was discovered that the "gold" was only pyrite, or fool's gold.

 By 1870, four mills operated on the Beaver River, and the growing community of 200 also featured several stores, Presbyterian and Methodist churches, a school, a carriage factory, a blacksmith, a cobbler and a carpenter.

 However, in 1873, the Toronto, Grey & Bruce Railway bypassed the Beaver Valley area.
 Further development stagnated, and the hamlet's population never reached the size necessary for incorporation.